bioinformatics-core-shared-training/RNAseq_March_2019/Course_Materials/00_Reproducible_RNA-Seq_Processing/README.md

 # Run #

-In order to check that the full snakemake pipeline is working correctly, we can try with an dry-run:
+In order to check that the full snakemake pipeline is working correctly, we can try with an dry-run (`-n`) while we print the commands of every step (`-p`):

-    snakemake -np whippet_delta
+    snakemake --use-conda -np whippet_delta

+To run the full you need to download D. melanogaster transcript annotation from UCSC Table Browser and save it as `Gene_annotation/dm6.Ensembl.genes.gtf` (replacing the empty file from this repository).
+Then select the number of processor you want to run snakemake with and run it as:

+    snakemake --use-conda whippet_delta

 # Run from a cluster #